- The central platform, which runs the management console, control plane, execution engine, and LLM gateway.

 7. Verify the connection

-After the k8s agent starts, verify that the cluster shows as connected in the management console.
+After the agent starts, verify that the target shows as connected in the management console.
 A healthy connected cluster should report snapshots with resources, events, and metrics when the cluster metrics API is available.
-You can then:- review cluster inventory and findings,
+A healthy connected VM should report host resources, services, processes, ports, findings, metrics, and bounded logs.
+You can then:- review target inventory and findings,

 - inspect pod logs when your role allows it,